UMBC-Protocol-Analysis-Lab/CPSA-Summer-Session/readme.md

 4. Understand and reason about the mathematical formalism used by CPSA

 Over the past several years, PAL has published several high-profile papers, including:
-FIDO UAF
+FIDO UAF,
-SecureDNA
+SecureDNA,
-C2PA
+C2PA,
-And is currently in progress on multiple additional research projects.
+and is currently in progress on multiple additional research projects.

 ## Info
 [Indicate your availability here](https://timeful.app/e/3FDcE) \